 Asset allocation outcomes largely reflect stock selection decisions.
 At the end of March 2019, NAIT had 41 equity investments and 11 fixed income investments (this latter group represented 2.4% of the portfolio).
-The active share was 84.2% at this time.
+The active share (the proportion of the trust that is not represented by the weighting of stocks in the benchmark index) was 84.2% at this time.

-There were five open option positions covering about 4% of the equity portfolio at the end of March.
+Please see our initiation note for an explanation of the manager's use of options within NAIT's portfolio There were five open option positions covering about 4% of the equity portfolio at the end of March.
 Page 7 of our initiation note explains the manager's approach to option writing.
-The revolving credit facility was paid down by \$10m in April 2019 to leave \$40m outstanding.
+The trust's borrowing facility (a revolving credit facility) was paid down by \$10m in April 2019 to leave \$40m outstanding.